 - Information kept in all files:

-- Tab information including student’s name, classification, ID number, adviser, major and minor.
+- Information including student’s name, classification, ID number, advisers, majors and minors.

 - Student’s application to the University of Rochester, including high school record, and College Board scores when available.

 - Information found in some of the files when appropriate: